12tqian/cp-library/library/graphs/bellman-ford.hpp.md

   _extendedDependsOn: []
   _extendedRequiredBy: []
   _extendedVerifiedWith:
-  - icon: ':heavy_check_mark:'
+  - icon: ':x:'
     path: test/bellman-ford.test.cpp
     title: test/bellman-ford.test.cpp
-  _isVerificationFailed: false
+  _isVerificationFailed: true
   _pathExtension: hpp
-  _verificationStatusIcon: ':heavy_check_mark:'
+  _verificationStatusIcon: ':x:'
   attributes:
     links: []
   bundledCode: "/**\n * dist is INF if you can't reach and -INF if it is in a negative\